rlevine/droplet_video_analyzer/README.md

 Note that this runtime environment is isolated from any other python environment you have on your computer, and will run packages and executables from the `envs` directory.
 Any other packages you install with conda or pip will land in the `envs` directory tree.
-When you're done with this experimentation, you can exit the conda virtual environment by typing
+At any time, when you're done working with this code, you can exit the conda virtual environment by typing

 ```shell
 conda deactivate